 Renting may also be a good idea because:

 Finding and renting a home is usually quicker than the process of buying

-No risk of losing money if the property's price goes down
+You will not lose money if the property's price goes down

-Your landlord has to pay for repairs and renovations
+You won’t need to pay for repairs and renovations